knockout/knockout/documentation/computedObservables.md

         return myViewModel.firstName() + " " + myViewModel.lastName();
     }).extend({ notify: 'always' });

+### Delaying and/or suppressing change notifications

+Normally, a computed observable updates and notifies its subscribers immediately, as soon as its dependencies change.
+But if a computed observable has many dependencies or involves expensive updates, you may get better performance by limiting or delaying the computed observable's updates and notifications.
+This is accomplished using the [`rateLimit` extender](rateLimit-observable.html) like this:

+    myViewModel.fullName.extend({ rateLimit: 50 });

 # Writeable computed observables

 *Beginners may wish to skip this section - writeable computed observables are fairly advanced and are not necessary in most situations*